RACV Logo

 Day 7: Chitimba

-Enter Malawi and travel to your campsite at Chitimba (approximately 10–12 hours).
+Enter Malawi this morning and travel to your campsite at Chitimba.
 Malawi, the ‘warm heart of Africa,’ is dominated by its lake, which covers almost a fifth of the country and provides a livelihood for many Malawian people.
 Fishermen, fish traders and canoe and net makers all ply their trade on Lake Malawi.
-A common sight is that of a fisherman in a bwato (a dugout canoe made from a hollowed tree trunk) fishing on the still lake at the break of day.
+A common sight is a fisherman in a bwato (a dugout canoe made from a hollowed tree trunk) fishing on the still lake at the break of day.

 Day 8: Lake Malawi

-Travel from Chitimba to Kande Beach on the shore of Lake Malawi (approximately 6 hours).
+Travel from Chitimba to Kande Beach today, on the shore of Lake Malawi.
 There will be a chance to stop at a shop or market for any supplies you might need along the way.
 Enjoy a relaxing getaway from the commercialism and crowds with a few days on the lake’s more peaceful beaches.
 Your campsite at Kande Beach is right on the shore of Lake Malawi.

 Day 9: Lake Malawi